About | APS Meeting

 Attendees mingling

-The 77th Annual APS DFD Annual Meeting is one of the largest conferences in fluid dynamics, promoting the advancement and dissemination of physics knowledge in all areas of fluid dynamics.
-3,600 students, postdoctoral researchers, university faculty, and researchers across government and industry from around the world attend to share the latest developments in the field.
+The 78th Annual APS Division of Fluid Dynamics (DFD) Meeting is one of the largest conferences promoting the advancement and dissemination of physics knowledge in all areas of fluid dynamics.
+Approximately 3,500 students, postdoctoral researchers, university faculty, and researchers across government and industry from around the world attend to share the latest developments in the field.

 Who attends

-APS DFD welcomes a diverse audience committed to addressing global challenges through fluid dynamics research.
-Attendees include researchers, academics, and industry professionals passionate about exploring fluid dynamics.
+The meeting welcomes a diverse audience committed to addressing global challenges through fluid dynamics research.
+Attendees include researchers, academics, industry professionals, and policymakers passionate about exploring the intersection of fluid dynamics with emergent global issues.

 How you'll learn